 National Council (Board of Directors)

-The affairs of the AIA are managed by our National Council (ie. our Board of Directors).
+The affairs of the AIA are managed by our National Council (Board of Directors).
 The Council meets in person generally three to four times per year in person, and meets by teleconference at least monthly.

 Bio coming shortly